-Whilst a well-lit room is okay for oil paintings, you should avoid putting them in a place which has a rapid or frequent change in temperature.
+Whilst a well-lit room is fine for oil paintings, you should avoid putting them in a place which has a rapid or frequent change in temperature.
 You should also avoid putting them in a place which faces a direct afternoon glare from the sun.
 Changes in heat and strong sun rays can have a negative effect on the health of your artwork.

 All artwork should be protected from UV rays.
 Also known as ultraviolet rays, they are electromagnetic radiation from the sun.
 UV rays are what makes your skin tan or burn in hot temperatures, causing skin damage.
 Your paintings can be just as susceptible to damage from this source, which is why a direct amount of sunlight is never advised and UV filtering techniques are best practice.
-You can read more about protecting your artwork from sunlight here.

 Too much sunlight, over a long period of time, can cause chemical changes to paint.
 Under these rays, green tones which were historically laced with copper may turn brown and often a blue pigment will fade into a muted grey.
 If you see these changes occurring over time, your painting is almost certainly being affected by the light positioning in your home.